 eGHOST: Establishing Eco-design Guidelines for Hydrogen Systems and Technologies

-eGHOST will go a step beyond the current state of the art of eco-design by incorporating eco-efficiency assessment, i.e. combining environmental and economic decision-making tools, and social life cycle assessment to determine the social impacts of the products.
-Therefore, eGHOST proposes a sustainable (re)design looking at minimizing the economic, environmental and social impacts of the products along their life cycle.
-Another innovation will be the use of a prospective approach for the life cycle thinking tools used to assess the products performance, i.e. to determine the impacts of all the life cycle stages of the product at the time of its occurrence.
+eGHOST will go beyond the current state of the art of eco-design, by incorporating eco-efficiency assessment (combination of environmental and economic decision-making tools) and life cycle assessment from a social point of view, to determine the social impacts of products.
+Therefore, eGHOST proposes a sustainable design that seeks to minimise the economic, environmental and social impacts of products throughout their life cycle.
+Another innovation will be the use of a forward-looking approach in the life cycle analysis tools used to assess the performance of products, determining the impacts of all stages of the product life cycle at the time of their emergence.

-The European Commission considers eco-design as a key factor to fulfil its commitment to a climate-neutral and circular economy in 2050 as identified in different documents (EU Green Deal, New Industrial Strategy for Europe, Circular Economy Directive…). eGHOST will contribute to positioning FCH in this context by improving the understanding of FCH technologies as a sustainable investment under the EU Taxonomy, and will enhance Corporate Social Responsibility studies.
+The European Commission considers eco-design as a key factor in meeting its commitment to the circular and climate economy by 2050, as reflected in various official documents (Green Pact, New Industrial Strategy for Europe, Circular Economy Directive…).
+In this sense, eGHOST will contribute to position the hydrogen sector in this context, improving the criteria for the consideration of hydrogen technologies as a sustainable investment in the framework of the EU taxonomy, and providing tools for Corporate Social Responsibility studies.

-Participants: IMDEA Energy Institute (Coordinator), Commissariat a l’Energie Atomique et aux Energies Alternatives (CEA), Univerza v Ljubljani (UL), Fundación para el Desarrollo de las Nuevas Tecnologías del Hidrogeno en Aragón (FHa), Symbio (SYM), The Institute of Applied Energy (IAE).
+Participants: Institute IMDEA Energy (Coordinator), Commissariat a l’Energie Atomique et aux Energies Alternatives (CEA), Univerza v Ljubljani (UL), Foundation for the Development of New Hydrogen Technologies in Aragon (FHa), Symbio (SYM), The Institute of Applied Energy (IAE).

-Funding Institution/Program: This project has received funding from the Fuel Cells and Hydrogen 2 Joint Undertaking (JU), under grant agreement No 101007166.
-This Joint Undertaking receives support from the European Union’s Horizon 2020 research and innovation programme and Hydrogen Europe and Hydrogen Europe Research.
+Funding Entity/Programme: This project has received funding from The Fuel Cells and Hydrogen 2 Joint Undertaking (JU), under contract No. 101007166.
+The Joint Undertaking is supported by the European Union’s Framework Programme for Research and Innovation Horizon 2020 and by Hydrogen Europe and Hydrogen Europe Research.

 Call: H2020-JTI-FCH-2020-1 (Topic: FCH-04-3-2020 Development of eco-design guidelines for FCH products).